Wendy Merchant, P.E.

 Software Developer + Education Designer

-Michelle is a web developer and educator.
-Over the last few years, she has had the pleasure of working with (mostly women!) artists, musicians, entrepreneurs, and community organizers to build websites, apps and online tools designed for their specific needs.
+Michelle Lim is a freelance software developer and educator from Queens, NY.
+Over the last several years, she has had the pleasure of working with (mostly women!) artists, musicians, entrepreneurs, and community organizers to build websites, apps, digital art installations, and custom business tools.
 She is the co-founder of mmmanyfold, a creative development studio, and co-captain of Code for Denver, a volunteer civic tech group.